minetest/minetest/doc/lua_api.md

     -- (see `liquid_move_physics`), the movement speed will also be -- affected by the `movement_liquid_*` settings.

+    climb_factor = 1.0,
+    -- The speed at which a climbable node can be climbed is multiplied -- with this number.
+Must not be negative.
+No effect if node isn't -- climbable.
+    -- Note: To set the base climbing speed in your game, -- change the setting "movement_speed_climb".

     buildable_to = false,  -- If true, placed nodes can replace this node

     floodable = false,